tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   - [x] `Show/hide iTerm2 with a system-wide hotkey`
   - `Hotkey`: `<C-D-t>`

-  NOTE: quotation marks are used for exact names.
+  NOTE: backticks are used for exact names.
   NOTE: keep path on a single line (or else table won't be rendered).

 - when path is inlined (say, element of the list), don't wrap it in table: